sean-oneal/BTIWA/README.md

 npm install
 ```

+Go to [Twitter for Developers](https://dev.twitter.com/) and follow the instructions on how to build a new app so that you will have the necessary API Keys to start the application.
+After you have the required Twitter API Keys, create a '.env' file in the root directory and place them inside.
+An example of how this should look can be found in the '.sample-env' file.

 Install MongoDB to local environment
 Go to [MongoDB Installation Guide](https://docs.mongodb.com/manual/installation/)

-###Tasks
-Go to [Twitter for Developers](https://dev.twitter.com/) and follow the instructions to build a new app.

-Use the .sample-env file to guide you as you create a '.env' file.
-Place all credentials inside.
-The TWITTER_BEARER_TOKEN will be automatically generated in the server when the two variables TWITTER_ACCESS_TOKEN_KEY and TWITTER_ACCESS_TOKEN_SECRET are concatenated with a colon, ":".
-An example is provided in .sample-env.

-A default 'xbox' stream is tracked.
-To change the tracked stream, go to line 48 in  '/server/server.js'.
+### Tasks

-Start the Express server.
-With this command, Webpack is configured to automatically watch files.
+Start the Express server and tell Webpack to watch files:

 ```sh
 npm start
 ```

-Run mongod
+Start 'mongod' in another Terminal window or tab:

 ```sh
 mongod
 ```

-The default server will be running on [localhost:8080](localhost:8080)
+The default server will be running on [localhost:3000](localhost:3000).
+To override the default Port, include a custom 'PORT' setting to the '.env' file.

 Refresh the browser to see changes appear.

-To Drop the Database
+To Drop the Database:

 ```sh
 npm run dropDb
 ```